 The online FRAX calculation tool for U.S. patients is available here.
 I recommend that providers take a quick look at this, adjusting some of the risk factors to see how past fracture, family history, glucocorticoid use, rheumatoid arthritis diagnosis, age, BMI and the items listed below factor into the 10-year probability of fracture.

-Determining a patient’s risk level
+How to determine a patient’s risk level for osteoporosis

 Patients should be considered very-high-risk if they meet any of the following criteria: